The first Thanksgiving was a harvest celebration held by the pilgrims of Plymouth colony in the 17th century.

 Who Was at the First Thanksgiving?

 Guests at the feast included 90 Wampanoag Indians from a nearby village, including their leader Massasoit.

 One of these Indians, a young man named Squanto, spoke fluent English and had been appointed by Massasoit to serve as the pilgrim’s translator and guide.
 Squanto learned English prior to the pilgrim’s arrival after he was captured by English explorers and spent time in Europe as a slave.

 Neither Bradford or Winslow’s account indicate whether the Indians were actually invited to the celebration or how they learned of it.
 Many historians have simply assumed they were invited.
 Edward Winslow’s account merely states:

 “Our harvest being gotten in, our governor sent four men on fowling, that so we might after a special manner rejoice together, after we had gathered the fruits of our labors; they four in one day killed as much fowl, as with a little help beside, served the company almost a week, at which time amongst other recreations, we exercised our arms, many of the Indians coming amongst us, and amongst the rest their greatest king Massasoit, with some ninety men, whom for three days we entertained and feasted, and they went out and killed five deer, which they brought to the plantation and bestowed on our Governor, and upon the Captain and others.
 And although it be not always so plentiful, as it was at this time with us, yet by the goodness of God, we are so far from want, that we often wish you partakers of our plenty.”

-The names of pilgrims present at the feast sheds some light on who died during that first winter.
+The names of the pilgrims present at the First Thanksgiving:

 Susanna White Winslow